Ellpeck/ActuallyAdditions/README.md

 ##It's a Minecraft Mod!

-For more information, visit the main Minecraft Forum Thread by [clicking here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2551118)!
+For more information, visit the main CurseForge Page by [clicking here](http://minecraft.curseforge.com/projects/actually-additions)!